-STARTTS organises groups of refugees with similar backgrounds to come together on a regular basis to socialise, participate in joint activities, learn new skills and information and talk over problems they might be facing.
+STARTTS organises groups of people from refugee backgrounds from similar cultural and linguistic backgrounds to come together on a regular basis to socialise, participate in joint activities, learn new skills and information and talk over problems they might be facing.
 Groups are facilitated by a STARTTS’ staff member who is able to support group members and help them to process any issues that arise.

 Without the group I’d probably be much more sick and more lonely.
 It makes me very happy when we are united.
 It’s beautiful when we support each other.
 The group is my family, the workers, everyone.

 For some of our clients, groups can provide a more effective healing environment or can be a valuable adjunct to individual counselling.
 While all groups broadly serve the purpose of supporting survivors through their trauma experiences, there are several ways in which this can be achieved: